This Is How Germany Fought Back Against Far-Right Populism

 The government is also cracking down on hate speech.
 A bill going through parliament will see Facebook and Twitter fined if they are not quick enough to delete illegal content from their platforms.

-According to Olaf Wientzek of the Konrad Adenauer Foundation, a think tank close to Merkel’s CDU, all these factors have also contributed to a fall in AfD support.

-Wientzek says there is no clear single recipe for challenging right-wing populism: “In some cases including populists in government has seen their support fall [in Finland, for example].
+According to Olaf Wientzek of the Konrad Adenauer Foundation, a think tank close to Merkel’s CDU, there is no clear single recipe for challenging right-wing populism: “In some cases including populists in government has seen their support fall [in Finland, for example].
 In others, exclusion works best.

 “In Germany, the government addressed people’s concerns and worries with policies.
 The media was mostly benign, and didn’t play a destructive role.”